hashicorp/consul/plugin.md

 ### Example Domain Names

-Please be sure to use `example.org` or `example.net` in any examples you provide.
+Please be sure to use `example.org` or `example.net` in any examples and tests you provide.
 These are the standard domain names created for this purpose.

 ## Fallthrough

 In a perfect world the following would be true for plugin: "Either you are responsible for a zone or not".
 If the answer is "not", the plugin should call the next plugin in the chain.
-If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain.
+If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain and all sub domains.

 ~~~ txt
 . {